 Any full-time or part-time student from an ABA-approved law school who is in good standing (i.e. preferred GPA of 2.5 or higher) at his or her current institution is encouraged to apply.
 Program administration retains the discretion to reach admissions decisions based upon a variety of factors.
 The program is approved by the ABA and is offered as part of the fully accredited curriculum of Syracuse University College of Law.
-The Summer of 2017 program comprised of 23 students from Syracuse Law and other ABA-approved law schools.
-We hope you join us in 2018!
+The Summer of 2019 program enrolled 15 students from Syracuse Law and other ABA-approved law schools.
+We hope you join us in 2022!